post-image

 single-image

 Proving collective conspiracy to commit mutiny would theoretically require reasonable evidence of an agreement or plan to commit mutiny and proof of each individual defendant's participation.
 This requires showing direct evidence of private conversations and alleged agreements, but no such evidence was provided.
-Making the task more difficult, was Naval leadership's inability to match the faces of the sailors to specific actions or events. sailors testified that commanders never gave them direct orders to load munitions, only asked them questions about their willingness to perform the duties.
+Making the task more difficult, was Naval leadership's inability to match the faces of the sailors to specific actions or events.
+Sailors testified that commanders never gave them direct orders to load munitions, only asked them questions about their willingness to perform the duties.
 A petty officer backed up the sailors' claims, saying he had never heard his division officer give the men an order to load ammunition.
 When the sailors' lead attorney asked a Naval commander if he could identify any of the fifty men he gave an order to, he replied, "No, I cannot."

 In a flagrant violation of the sailors' rights to a fair trial, judges allowed the prosecution to submit unsubstantiated hearsay evidence and confessions coerced under duress.
 Meanwhile, the defense was not allowed to submit evidence of actions taken by leadership which violated federal safety code and Navy regulations.
 As Port Chicago Sailor Joseph Small once said: